MUSIC EDUCATION OFFERINGS FOR TEACHERS & SCHOOLS

 Utah Opera’s school programs give students opportunities to develop skills in music as identified in the state core curriculum while they are being introduced to the basic elements of the art form of opera; our programs also show audiences that being involved in the art form can be moving, thrilling, and fun.
 We hope to inspire promising young artists and give them experience with the variety of artistic activities and careers involved in the creation, development, and production of opera.

-Please contact our education department if you have questions about any of our music education programs.
+Please contact our education department at [email protected] if you have questions about any of our music education programs.

 OPERA IN THE SCHOOLS